Animal Bites in Emergency Medicine Medication

 Tetanus toxoid, reduced diphtheria toxoid, and acellular pertussis vaccine (Tdap, Adacel, Boostrix)

-Promotes active immunity to diphtheria, tetanus, and pertussis by inducing production of specific neutralizing antibodies and antitoxins.
-Indicated for active booster immunization for tetanus, diphtheria, and pertussis prevention for persons aged 10-64 y (Adacel approved for 11-64 y, Boostrix approved for 10-18 y).
-Preferred vaccine for adolescents scheduled for booster.
+The vaccine combination tetanus toxoid, reduced diphtheria toxoid, and acellular pertussis vaccine promotes active immunity to diphtheria, tetanus, and pertussis by inducing production of specific neutralizing antibodies and antitoxins.
+It is indicated for active booster immunization for tetanus, diphtheria, and pertussis prevention for persons aged 10-64 years (Adacel approved for 11-64 y, Boostrix approved for 10-18 y).
+It is the preferred vaccine for adolescents scheduled for booster.

-Used to induce active immunity against tetanus in selected patients.
-The immunizing agent of choice for most adults and children > 7 years are tetanus and diphtheria toxoids.
-Necessary to administer booster doses to maintain tetanus immunity throughout life.
+It is used to induce active immunity against tetanus in selected patients.
+The immunizing agent of choice for most adults and children older than 7 years are tetanus and diphtheria toxoids.
+It is necessary to administer booster doses to maintain tetanus immunity throughout life.

-In children and adults, may administer into deltoid or midlateral thigh muscles.
-In infants, preferred site of administration is the mid-thigh laterally.
+In children and adults, it can be administered into deltoid or midlateral thigh muscles.
+In infants, the preferred site of administration is the mid thigh laterally.

 Immune Globulin